Dow and S&P 500 post best week since Christmas

 Intel Corp (INTC.O) rose 2.9 percent to $26.38, while Microsoft Corp (MSFT.O) advanced 5.7 percent to $29.71.
 Both reported results late Thursday.

+Still, in what could be seen as a more bearish sign for the earnings period, 60 percent of the S&P 500 companies that have reported results so far this earnings season have beaten profit expectations, below the 68 percent that beat estimates at this point in the reporting cycle for the third quarter and well below the 78 percent that exceeded estimates in the second quarter, according to Thomson Reuters data.

+That's based on results from just 14 percent of the S&P 500 companies.
+But strategists say it could be a sign of what's in store for the rest of this earnings season and perhaps future quarters.

-Investors also kept an eye on Greece, where a bond-swap deal between the cash-strapped country and its private bondholders appeared to be close, according to sources.
-An agreement was deemed possible by late Friday.
+During the session, investors also kept an eye on Greece, where a bond-swap deal between the cash-strapped country and its private bondholders appeared to be close, according to sources.
+An agreement was deemed possible heading into the weekend.
 Creditors could lose up to 70 percent of the loans given to the fiscally troubled nation.

 Hopes are an agreement would prevent the nation from spiraling into bankruptcy and bring some stability to the debt-strained euro zone.